abickel-bil/bilcon25-fluent-api-workshop/Docs/overview.readme.md

   - url must include a fully-qualified domain name, and must not specifiy connection protocol.
   - username must not be empty.
   - password must not be empty.
-- All inputs must have the option to use a default value
+- All inputs (excluding password) must have the option to use a default value
-- We need to restrict access to database connections

 ## Objectives